-Saeema's research focuses upon improvements of both products (including product service systems) and processes (creative, product development and innovation) through developing a scientific understanding of the processes.
-She has over 100 reviewed publications and works in close collaboration with industry, from aerospace, oil drilling equipment, medical devices, to consumer products such as headsets.
+Saeema's research focuses on improvements of both products (including product service systems) and processes (creative, product development and innovation), through developing a scientific understanding of the processes.
+She has over 100 reviewed publications and works in close collaboration with industry, from the fields of aerospace, oil drilling equipment and medical devices, to consumer products such as headsets.

 Saeema's multidisciplinary approach includes adopting computer science, engineering and psychology to tackle research projects.
-This approach underpins the tools and methods developed to impact practice, improve products, processes and user experiences.
+This approach underpins the tools and methods used to impact practice and improve products, processes and user experiences.
 She actively contributes to the development of rigorous research methods including quantitative, qualitative and mixed methods.